Michael-F-Ellis/htmltree/README.md

 </body>
 ```
 ### Use with [*Transcrypt™*](https://transcrypt.org/)
 This project was designed from the ground up to be compatible with Transcrypt to help provide a pure Python development environment  for HTML/CSS on both sides of the client/server divide.
-You'll want to arrange for the two files (htmltree.py and elementwrapper.py) to be in the same directory as any other python files to be transpiled as part of your project.
+You'll want to arrange for the htmltree.py file to be in or symbolically linked in the same directory as any other python files to be transpiled as part of your project.
 That's a current limitation of Transcrypt.
 It's on the list of issues at the Transcrypt repo and the author, Jacques de Hooge, has it on his list of upcoming enhancements.

 Other than that, all the functions should work the same as under CPython.
 If not, please file an issue so I can fix it!